ktzsh/databricks-dspy-forge/README.md

 DSPy Forge provides a drag-and-drop interface for creating sophisticated AI workflows that combine retrieval, reasoning, and action components.
 Program workflows are executed in an integrated playground and deployed as production Databricks agents.

+NOTE: The DSPy Forge is designed to only work with Models & Retrievers available on Databricks.

 ![DSPy Forge Interface](artifacts/forge.png)
 *Visual drag-and-drop interface for building DSPy workflows*